EngineHub/MCUtils/README.md

 # MCUtils
 Replacement library for ForgeUtils.
-Runs in an IDE and currently uses MCPConfig
+Runs in an IDE and uses the magic of Fabric.

-To use this, import the project into an IDE, and place a remapped Minecraft jar from MCPConfig into the mapped_jars folder.
+To use this, import the project into an IDE, then run the dumper of your choice.